 After the 90-minute question-and-answer session the 117-member bishops' conference had with Pope Francis at the cathedral in Krakow, Abp.
 Gadecki told reporters there's a need for "constant discernment" when shepherding remarried divorcees, but added:

-This [communion for divorced and remarried] cannot be solved in a confessional box in two minutes or even a couple of years.
-This is a path for the priests and the laity to walk together, knowing that if a marriage has been validly concluded there is no ground to administering communion to remarried divorcees.
+This [Communion for divorced-and-remarried Catholics] cannot be solved in a confessional box in two minutes or even a couple of years.
+This is a path for the priests and the laity to walk together, knowing that if a marriage has been validly concluded there is no ground to administering Communion to remarried divorcees.

 Pope Francis flew into Krakow Wednesday afternoon for the start of World Youth Day and was greeted by Poland's president Andrzej Duda and government leaders.
 The closed-door meeting with the Polish bishops took place shortly afterward.